-The Company's activities expose it to a variety of financial risks: Market risk, which includes fair value interest rate risk and equity price risk; credit risk; and liquidity risk.
+The Company's activities expose it to a variety of financial risks: interest rate risk, credit risk, and liquidity risk.
 The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and takes appropriate actions to counter these risks.
 However, there is no guarantee that the strategies will work as intended.
 The policies for managing specific risks are summarized below: